aolanzhi/aolanzhi/README.md

 - 👋 Hi, I’m @aolanzhi.
-- 👀 I’m interested in biomedical electronic chips.
+- 👀 I’m interested in semiconductor, microelectronics and power electronics.
 - 🌱 I’m currently learning electrical engineering.
-- 💞️ I’m looking to collaborate on electronic chips.
+- 💞️ I’m looking to collaborate on electrical engineering projects.
 - 📫 How to reach me ins: yuchengzzzh

 <!---